 What licensing do I need to support Power BI Embedding?

 Now, that’s a tricky question.
 For embedding you can choose – P SKU, EM SKU or A SKU.

 The licensing to go for really depends on your specific scenario.
 The general answer to choosing the SKU is “where” the content will be consumed.

-If the Power BI content will be consumed in a custom application then choose A SKU**
+Choose A SKU if the Power BI content will be consumed in a custom application

 Choose EM SKU if the Power BI content will be consumed in Teams or SharePoint online (SPO).

 Choose P SKU if the Power BI content will be consumed in a custom application or Teams or SPO.